-For building service calls or more information, refer to the contacts above right.
+For building service calls or more information, refer to the contact above.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking & Public Transportation

 Among various public parking options is a public parking lot on the south side of the building.
 Amtrak and bus stations are located nearby.
-See local transit info at Jackson County Mass Transit District [nongovernment site].
+See local transit info at Jackson County Mass Transit District.

 The building has one available conference room with capacity of 10-15 people.
 For reservations contact the property manager listed at top right.